 But something I would say for certain is to try and start getting your backlink profiles as natural as possible.
 This includes a mix of social, implied link and nofollow because it will give your pages more trust in my opinion.
 This will allow you more to play with on your dofollow backlinks going into 2019.

 As the nofollow attribute is completely taken out of the link graph it is clear something should emerge from Google about this.
-Google is getting much smarter to understand content.
+Google is getting much smarter to understand the content.
 It’s able to work out if the wording is a positive, neutral, or negative write up.
 So references to your brands where the tone defines the reputation of your site could be important for the future of SEO.
-This reputation along with the unlinked mentions could easily be integrated to the algorithm.
+This reputation along with the unlinked mentions could easily be integrated into the algorithm.

 Supporting Articles for Implied Links Helping